From The Crib (or bassinet) To The Bed: When And How To Make The TransitionMay 5, 2020

 Cave” or “tent” type beds are often a favorite with children – all children love hiding places!
 These beds offer them not only a place to sleep but also a great, exclusive, and versatile space to read, play, draw, and imagine a whole world of possibilities.

 In any case, a children’s bed to your liking can make it easier for the child to want to spend time in it.
 Beds with fun shapes, such as bus-shaped bunk beds or car-shaped beds, are always children’s favorites.
-Textiles (sheets, blankets, bedspreads, duvet covers, cushions or pillows) in colorful shades are a real eye-catcher, and whether they are decorated with dinosaurs, princesses or superheroes, success is guaranteed!
+Textiles (sheets, blankets, bedspreads, duvet covers, cushions or pillows) in colorful shades are a real eye-catcher, and whether they are decorated with characters, like dinosaur bedding, princesses or superheroes, success is guaranteed!

 Finally, if the bedroom is to be shared by two siblings, you may want to consider a trundle bed or bunk bed.
 While the child is still small, he can occupy the lower space and then move to the higher bed to give his space to the younger of the two brothers.